Javier Senosiain: Nido de Quetzalcoatl

 An example of his architecture is known as Nido de Quetzalcoatl, located in Naucalpan, State of Mexico, finished in 2007.
 It is a ten home construction project.
 This project had the purpose of building apartment buildings in a very rugged topography.
 The area was filled with caves and ravines.
 The rigidness was a challenge for the project, and the location of the snake.
 However, green areas and open spaces were not only respected but were also advantageous in order to keep the natural characteristics of the place.
 Senosiain integrated the houses to the relief, he did not build over it.
 The residence is a great example of architecture that draws inspiration from nature and has minimal impact on the environment.

 The architect worked with the irregularities of the land.
 Caves and oak trees turned out to be challenging but inspiring for Senosiain, who observed the natural shape of a cave as a mouth and then, saw an animal look.
 With this in mind, the architect built a magnificent 165 x 20 foot snake head.

 The site is a private housing complex and it allows no visitors except for AirBnb renters.

+Coata III

+Starting in June 2025, Senosiain’s work can be seen at the Clark Art Institute.
+Settled in the Schow pond, Senosiain’s Caota III is a serpent with glass mosaic skin alluding to the Aztec god Quetzalcoatl.

 Publication

-Senoisian is also the author of the books Bioarquitectura en Arquitectura Organica, which were both published in Spanish.
+Senoisiain is also the author of the books Bioarquitectura en Arquitectura Organica, which were both published in Spanish.